Kamal-Walia/About-Me/README.md

 I'm Kamal Walia, a Software Engineer.

-I've been doing software since I was a child, I love to learn about how things work and simplify things with technology.
+I'm a Curious Developer who loves to learn new things and apply learnings on real-world problems.
 I love to share time with developer communities and events.

 # Skills
 ## Programming Languages: